rmac-silva/DnDYonder/readme.md

 # TODO:

-## Mobile Version & Visual Revamp
+## Visual Revamp
-- Make the frontend responsive for mobile devices.
-- Make the WikiDot fetching buttons more consistent.
-- Revamp the creation menu style to be more user friendly.
+- Revamp the creation menus to be more user friendly.

+## Improve WikiDot fetching
+- Add a loading spinner when fetching items from WikiDot.
+- Add a fetch for classes.

 ## Database Management Improvements
 - A way to edit or delete created classes, weapons etc...
 This has to be done only by admins!
 We can't let anyone delete anything.